The Law was Nailed to the Cross

-Understanding what laws of God were nailed to the cross is critical to understanding much of what Paul had to say about the Law.
+Servants of God need a good understanding of what laws of God were nailed to the cross to understand much of what Paul had to say about the Law.
 It is also critical to understanding how to live by every word of God under the new covenant.
 The laws of the Lord are in the 10 Commandments, the book of the covenant, and the book of the law.
 Unless clearly indicated otherwise, live in the bible refers to eternal life.

 The bible says that God gave laws, by which, if a person observes them, they will live.
 (Ezekiel 20:11, 13) It goes on to say that, God gave laws that were not good and laws by which we cannot live.
 (Ezekiel 20:25) It is clear that Paul writes both positive and negative things about the laws of God, which is very confusing to most people.
 In general, this is because the positive things are about the laws of the Lord we can live by and the negative things are about the laws of God we cannot live by.